JasonMihari/portfoliolandingpage/README.md

 # portfoliolandingpage
-{basic landing page to programming
+basic landing page to programming
-#### git This is a portfolio that entails details about me and my background path to programming
+####  This is a portfolio that entails details about me and my background path to programming
 ### author Jason Mihari
 ## project setup instructions
 * Your name